KopiJS/kopijs.org/README.md

 This site has two main audiences:

-1. People who want to learn how to order Kopi.
+1. People who want to know more about the meetup and attend it.
-2. People who want to code with Kopi.JS.
+2. People who want to learn how to order Kopi.

 This will be a little confusing but at least not as confusing as ordering Kopi, right?